The University of Memphis

 |Reporting of Injuries and Illnesses|

-Injuries and illnesses of employees that result from work-related accidents and/or exposure to unsafe environmental conditions shall be reported to Human Resources.
-Accidents involving students should be reported to Police Services, who shall notify Employee Safety and Health.
+Injuries and illnesses of employees that result from work-related accidents and/or exposure to unsafe environmental conditions shall be reported by the employee and his/her supervisor to the Workplace Injury and First Notice of Loss Call Center at 1-866-245-8588.

-The "First Record of Injury or Illness" form shall be used for reporting injuries or illness of employees.
-The supervisor of the injured/ill employee shall complete the appropriate sections of the form and forward the completed form to Human Resources within 24 hours of the occurance of the injury or illness.
-The Employee Safety and Health Office shall ensure expeditious completion of Part V of the form in all cases of reported occupational injury or illness.
-When an occupational injury or illness requires utilization of medical services, the employee and supervisor shall also complete a "State of Tennessee Accident Report" form and submit to Human Resources.
+In addition, the "First Report of Injury or Illness" form shall be used internally to document injuries and illnesses of employees.
+The supervisor of an injured/ill employee shall complete the appropriate sections of the form and forward the completed form to Environmental Health and Safety (EH&S) within 24 hours of the occurance of the injury or illness.
+EH&S shall ensure expeditious completion of Part V of the form in all cases of reported occupational injury or illness.

 |Storage and Use of Flammable and Combustible Liquids|